Embarking On Your First Ski Holiday And Have No Idea How To Start Planning? Here Are Super Useful Tips For You!

 They say that skiing or snowboarding is highly addictive and all you need is to experience it once and you’ll be hooked.
 This was certainly very true for me.
 This is in spite of the worse calf and shin pain I have ever experienced, You Tube worthy chair life stacks and sheer fear for my life when I realised I’d wandered into a downhill slalom run by mistake.
-Trust me when I say that for those of you who are about to embark on your first family alpine experience, it’s going to be epic!
+Trust me when I say that for those of you who are about to embark on your first ski holiday with your kids, it’s going to be epic!

 For first time goers, you are essentially stepping into unknown territory and there are situations which can mar your holiday if you’re unprepared.
 It’s a whole different world on those mountains and you may be faced with scenarios that you have no idea how to tackle.
 Having just returned from an unprecedented thunder snow storm on the alpine resorts of Australia, we have learnt some valuable lessons.
 Here are some tips on how to make your first skiing experience a good one.

 Accommodation.
 Unlike city holidays, alpine accommodation requires greater thought and strategic planning.
 As such, I have written a dedicated blog post with specific tips on what you should consider when researching for a hotel or apartment best suited for you and your family.
 Click here to view 10 Tips on How To Choose The Right Ski Accommodation.

 Discounts.
 Alpine resorts often offer concessions if you book in advance and/or online.
 These reductions can be quite competitive so be sure to do your homework before booking anything.
 Some examples of cheaper rates may include:

 - Resort entry.
 Everyone must pay an entry fee before ascending the mountain and is typically charged per vehicle.
 The time of entry can make a difference to the price.
 For example, on our recent trip to Falls Creek, the price of entering the resort is $45 if we arrived before 1pm, $22 after 1pm and free of charge if you came after 4pm.